Shoomie/Genesis_arbiter/README.md

 ## 📖 Quick Reference

 **What is Genesis Arbiter?**
-An experimental AI research platform investigating whether deep, specialized language models can develop reasoning capabilities by training exclusively on a single coherent corpus (the Bible, ~1M tokens) rather than massive diverse datasets.
+An experimental AI research platform investigating whether deep, specialized language models can develop reasoning capabilities by training exclusively on a single coherent corpus (The Bible, ~1M tokens) repeated over multiple languages of high translational quality, rather than massive diverse datasets.

 **Core Hypothesis:**
 *Reasoning may emerge from deep compression of a single, internally consistent logical framework rather than shallow compression of diverse, often contradictory information.*